darwinia-network/docs/docs/msgport/user-cases/overview.md

 When discussing use cases in the context of cross-chain technologies, the prefix "X" or "x" is often used to denote "cross-chain" aspects of a feature or tool.
 This nomenclature helps in quickly identifying functionalities that are designed to work across different blockchain networks, facilitating interoperability and seamless integration.

-As we traverse this landscape, we'll delve into various scenarios that showcase the power of cross-chain technology, including but not limited to:
+As we explore this area, we'll look into different scenarios that highlight the capabilities of cross-chain technology, among others:

 - [Order XClearing](./order-xclearing.md):
-Helixbridge, a third-party Token Bridge that enables users to conduct cross-chain swaps with liquidity relayers, acting as permissionless order takers and makers.
+Helix Bridge, a third-party Token Bridge that enables users to conduct cross-chain swaps with liquidity relayers, acting as permissionless order takers and makers.
 Msgport will assist HelixBridge in the cross-chain clearing for both makers and takers.

 - [XToken](./order-xclearing.md): XToken is a cross-chain token issuance and mapping tool.